Rotationally Equivariant Super-Resolution of Velocity Fields in Two-Dimensional Fluids Using Convolutional Neural Networks: Dependency on the order of cyclic groups

-The spatial size of kernels usually needs to be larger when the order of $C_N$ is increased because the interpolation is used to determine the kernel pattern.\cite{Worrall2017,Weiler2019} The RRDN is appropriate for an experiment varying both $C_N$ and kernel size because all kernels have the same spatial size (Fig \ref{fig:RRDN}).
-The RRDN consisting of one residual in residual dense block was employed here to reduce the training cost.
-In each hidden layer, eight sets of the regular representation were used for the input and output.
-For instance, the number of the input/output channels is 32 for $C_4$ and 96 for $C_{12}$.
-Fig. \ref{fig:dependency-cn-rrdn} shows the NERs and ESEs against the various $C_N$ and spatial sizes of kernels.
-The errors are about 10\% smaller for the $5 \times 5$ kernels than those of the $3 \times 3$ kernels.
-This error reduction does not strongly depend on $C_N$.
-We confirmed that the errors were also decreased for the non-equivariant RRDN when the $5 \times 5$ kernels were used instead of $3 \times 3$.
-The decrease in error was comparable between the RRDN and Eq-RRDN.
-If computational resources are enough, the $5 \times 5$ kernels should be used for both models.
-A purpose of this study is to compare the equivariant CNNs with the non-equivariant ones.
-Since a large difference in accuracy was not observed with the $5 \times 5$ kernels, we adopted the kernels of $3 \times 3$ in Sections \ref{sec:results} and \ref{sec:discussions}.
+The Eq-RRDN is examined next.
+Generally, the spatial size of kernels needs to be larger when the order of $C_N$ is increased because spatial interpolation is used to determine the equivariant kernel weights.\cite{Worrall2017, Weiler2019} Eq-RRDN is appropriate for an experiment varying both $C_N$ and kernel size because all kernels have the same spatial size (Fig \ref{fig:RRDN}).
+The Eq-RRDN consisting of one dense block (Fig. \ref{fig:RRDN}) was employed here to reduce the training cost.
+Each convolution layer utilized eight sets of the regular representation.
+For instance, the number of channels is 32 for $C_4$ and 96 for $C_{12}$.
+Thus, as $N$ is increased, the number of trainable parameters increases.